tytydraco/yessleep/out/Weird_Coworker_Update_I_actually_went_out_for_once.md

 Dread settled in my stomach.
 I used the notebook to ask her what her price was.

 The smile she gave me probably looked charming to onlookers, but she reminded me of a cat that had found a rodent it was eager to dismember.
-She suddenly stood up and declares that she needed to smoke and wanted me to follow her.
+She suddenly stood up and declared that she needed to smoke and wanted me to follow her.

 No way.
 I didn't want to be alone with her, especially not with the way she just looked at me.